danielctull-playground/Flow/README.md

 Already we can see that with a more complicated set of recovery functions, this will start to get pretty hectic.
 The above is a simple example, in the previous app I worked on we had multiple errors which could be recovered from resulting in requiring four nested do/catch blocks and some recovery functions to be duplicated among them.

 With `Flow`, upstream failures are caught and resolutions are attempted to pass the value on the next step, in a similar way to reactive programming.
-This allows code to be easier read and reasoned about, as well as allowing even more complicated proceedures to be written in a simple fashion, such as retrying a step multiple times to find success.
+This allows code to be easier read and reasoned about, as well as allowing even more complicated procedures to be written in a simple fashion, such as retrying a step multiple times to find success.

 ```swift
 extension Flow where Output == ValueB {